kristingreenslit/react-debug-exercise/README.md

 ### Before You Start

 You should be able to progress past the sign in form when the code is fixed.
+Any test login credentials will work (this app has no back end or form validation beyond what's native to the browser).
 The app's main view looks like the screenshot below:

 <p align='center'>
 	<img src='./src/assets/main_view.png' width='750' height='500' />